chrisl8/ArloBot/README.md

   Set your Global Options->Fixed Frame to "odom
     Drive and see if the robot appears to move properly on the grid.
   Turn on LaserScan and set the Decay Time to 650
-    Move around, spin in circles and see if you get a reasonable picture of the room.
+    Rotate the robot in a circle, and see if you get a reasonable picture of the room.
   Turn off Laser Scan and turn on Registered DepthCloud to see if you get a picture of the room overlaied properly onto the 3D virtual world in RVIZ.
 ```